GridGain-Demos/spring-data-training/README.md

       }
       ```

-  3. Test the method in Postman or your browser:
+  3. Restart the `Application` and then test the controller method either in Postman or your browser:

       <http://localhost:8080/api/mostPopulated?limit=5>

 ## 9. Create an Ignite Thin Client Application
-1. Create a new java package named `java/com/gridgain/training/thinclient`.
+1. Create a new java package named `com.gridgain.training.thinclient`.
-  1. Add the `IgniteThinClient` class to the `java/com/gridgain/training/thinclient` package that performs a join query on the City & Country tables
+  1. Add the `IgniteThinClient` class to the `com.gridgain.training.thinclient` package that performs a join query on the City & Country tables

   ```java
   @SpringBootApplication